 Why isn’t the answer to problems like uneven dosages of THC in edibles to better regulate the cannabis industry instead of stopping legalization?

 J. W. : There are theoretical and practical problems with regulation.
 Firstly, the cannabis industry is proving very quickly that it isn’t interested in regulating itself.
 What is rolling out is a constant stream of reactive laws trying to staunch myriad problems surfacing in the industry – home grows, potency, toxicity, zoning, access among minors, etc… Secondly the nature of the product means that where problems arise – 50% of cannabis in Colorado tests positive for illegal toxic chemicals – by the time a batch is found to be contaminated the consumer has long ago used the bad batch.
+Today is possible to find clean products and a vast variety of them thanks to stores like The Artist Tree Dispensary and other online sellers.

 Most of the presidential contenders for the 2020 U.S. race have announced their support for legislation to ease the transition towards legal cannabis on the federal level.
 All the momentum right now is behind the industry, which now boasts a year-round calendar of splashy conferences at which everyone from old school stoners to high-powered executives celebrate the latest regulatory hurdle they didn’t have to face.